Oni-Hazza/YoutubeMusicAgain/README.md

 ```

 ### 6. Youtube API keys
 You'll have to get your own API key, which can be done in the google developer website.
-Be sure to make one that uses the Youtube Data v3 api. just make sure the file is `client_secrets.json`
+Be sure to make one that uses the Youtube Data v3 api.
+Just make sure the file is `client_secrets.json`

+### Installing to application menu (Linux only)
+Run `generate_install_scripts.sh` and then run `install.sh`.
+This also generates an `uninstall.sh`

 ## 🐞 Troubleshooting
 - Missing VLC: Ensure VLC is installed and the correct .so files are available.
 The script will prompt you for paths if they can’t be found.
     - Ensure paths are correct for your os in the `main.spec` file if you continue to have issues with finding vlc files
+- Any issues with installing to application menu could be due to a distro you're using having different paths and such

 ## 📁 Project Structure
 Should look something like this with some other bits and bobs